RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 ### 6 - Acquire Magic Circle Cards for Splendor

-Any Magic Circle Cards that have a number of Energy Cubes of that player’s color equal to or greater than its Vigor value are removed from the grid and placed in front of that player.
+Any Magic Circle Cards that have a number of Energy Cubes of that player's color equal to or greater than its Vigor value are removed from the grid and placed in front of that player.

 The cards are then replaced in the order the acquiring player chooses, with cards from the Magic Circle Card Deck.